 Appraiser Profile

-Sally dedicates her time to lecturing on Estate Planning for Fine Art at various organizations, including the San Francisco Yacht Club and the Sausalito Woman’s Club.
-She is a Curator’s Circle member at the San Francisco Museum of Modern Art, and a member of the Museum of Modern Art, New York, the Achenbach Graphic Arts Forum at the de Young Museum, and the San Francisco Yacht Club, where she served on the Auxiliary Board from 2020 to 2023.
-When she isn't appraising fine art, you can find Sally sailing on The Bay with her dog, Hazel.
+In addition to her appraisal work, Sally speaks to organizations including the San Francisco Yacht Club on Estate Planning and the Legacy for Future Generations.
+She is a Curator’s Circle member at the San Francisco Museum of Modern Art, and a member of the Museum of Modern Art, New York, the Achenbach Graphic Arts Forum at the de Young, and a member of the San Francisco Yacht Club, where she served on the Auxiliary Board from 2020 to 2023.
+Resume available upon request.